CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ## before starting
 In this workshop we'll use the Google Cloud to analyze raw metagenomic sequence data to identify the microbial composition of stool from heathly humans compared to Crohn's disease patients.
 In addition to generating this microbial census, you'll also assemble sequences into contigs, which can then be used to infer functional potential.
 To accomplish these tasks we'll use [Sunbeam](https://www.biorxiv.org/content/early/2018/05/18/326363), a snake-make based metagenomics pipeline developed by [Kyle Bittinger](https://microbiome.research.chop.edu/our-team/kyle-bittinger.html) and his group at the PennCHOP Microbiome Center.

+The code below is copied from the [Sunbeam documentation](http://sunbeam.readthedocs.io/en/latest/quickstart.html).
+Please see this documentation for more detailed info about using Sunbeam for your own work.

-The material below is intended to walk you through this workshop, and provide a general web-based lesson plan for how one might conduct such a workshop.
+This tutorial provides a guide to walk you through this workshop, and provide a resource you can use to practice the material, as well as adapt for your own work.

 To participate in this workshop, you'll only need a few things:
 * a laptop computer